LaconicNetwork/loro-testnet/README.md

 * Publishing apps
 * Deploying apps

+Testnet coordinators will provide updates to participants via Discord channels and monitor task completion status throughout the event.

 After the testnet concludes, the participants will be ranked according to the tasks they completed.

-The full list of tasks and associated points, as well as related instructions can be found [here](./tasks.md).
+### The list of tasks and associated points can be found [here](./tasks.md).

-Testnet coordinators will provide updates to participants via Discord channels and monitor task completion status throughout the event.

 ## Timeline